xxing9703/peaksCNN/README.md

 ## Train your own model. (use script "peaksCNN.m" )
 1) download the training set from link below https://pubs.acs.org/doi/suppl/10.1021/acs.analchem.1c01309/suppl_file/ac1c01309_si_001.zip
-2) Do some modifications (optional, see below) and run peaksCNN.m.
+2) Customize your model settings (optional, see below) and run peaksCNN.m.
-<br /> a) modify the training data set as desired, or add new images to the training data set, which could come from the classification results from your own data
+<br /> a) Adjust the training data: manually examine the plots in true and false folders, make some rearrangement based on your judgement.
+You can also add some new images to the training data set, which could be obtained from the classification results of your own data.
-<br /> b) change the architecture of the CNN models by adding/removing layers
+<br /> b) change the architecture of the CNN models by adding/modifying/removing layers. (https://www.mathworks.com/help/deeplearning/ug/layers-of-a-convolutional-neural-network.html)
 <br /> c) change the splits of training & validation sets
 <br /> d) change the training options
-3) save the CNNmodel 'net' from workspace
+3) After the run is completed, save the CNNmodel 'net' from workspace or type the code below.

     save('mymodel.mat', 'net')